igordertigor/website-blog/docs/posts/2022-08-16-version-control-for-data-science.md

 In this article, I argued that data science projects differ from classical software projects, because there are more factors that can make them change.
 Specifically, these factors are code structure, algorithmic logic, and data.
 I sketched a useful structure for data science projects and illustrated how to use DVC to track different versions of such a project.

+How do you perform version control for your data science project?
+Do you use anything else than git?
+Did this post motivate you to try out DVC?
+Do you know of a better tool for the same job?
+Please let me know in the comments.

-I provide a cookiecutter template for a data science project at [igordertigor/templates](https://github.com/igordertigor/templates) on github.
+> I provide a cookiecutter template for a data science project at [igordertigor/templates](https://github.com/igordertigor/templates) on github.

 # References